 This requires a version of ESPEasy v2.0.0-dev6 or newer.

 The reset is done by connecting the RX and TX pins together while resetting the ESP8266.
 Turn off the device.
 Then, remove the connector between the RX and TX pins.
-Reboot and install ESPEasy firmware again.
+Reboot and install the ESPEasy firmware again.

-DON'T MISS FUTURE ITEMS LIKE THIS!
+DON'T MISS FUTURE ARTICLES LIKE THIS ONE!